njohnso6/nia_snakemake_class/02_workflows_that_cook_with_induction_ranges/D.exercises.md

+**The following exercise is for more practice but uses some features like singularity containers and a profile we haven't talked about yet. **
+Feel free to remove the resource parts parts.
+They must be done in the exercise03 folder of the exercises set, however.
+If you choose to run them, simply run `module load singularity` before running it and remove the "resources" section.

 ## Add a new rule to count RNA-Seq reads per gene

 **Goal:** Add a new rule that summarizes the count of RNA-Seq reads per gene